MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/startlayout/Export-StartLayout.md

 ```

 ## DESCRIPTION
 The **Export-StartLayout** cmdlet exports the layout of the tiles on Start of the current user.
+For Windows 10 the format is XML and for Windows 11 the format is JSON.
 You can export layout and use Import-StartLayout as well as other management policies for the Start layout.
-Specify the .xml file name extension in the name of the file.
+Specify the appropriate file name extension in the name of the file.

 ## EXAMPLES

-### Example 1: Export the layout
+### Example 1: Export the layout on Windows 10
 ```
 PS C:\> Export-StartLayout -Path "C:\Layouts\Marketing.xml"
 ```